The-Movie-List-Makers/mymovielist/README.md

 levelmeup5: Iron Man, Learn to use Git proficiently.

-chloegng: My Neighbor Totoro, learn javascript
+chloegng: My Neighbor Totoro, learn javascript, Git provides version control which is very helpful for developers to easily revert a commit, check back the state of a previous commit, and easily fastforward to another commit.